MovLib/www/README.md

 The free movie library that anyone can edit.

-Our target is to combine the power of websites like Wikipedia, IMDb, OFDb, … and alike into a single big free project.
+Our target is to combine the power of websites like Wikipedia, IMDb, OFDb, Discogs, … and alike into a single big free project.

 Stay tuned!